midnightntwrk/midnight-architecture/proposals/0004-micro-adt-language.md

   is a `Map` or `[Historic]MerkleTree`)
 * `x[y] => x.lookup(y)` (in expression contexts)
 * `x += y; OR x -= y; => x.increment(y); OR x.decrement(y);`

+Note that the `ledger.field.operation(arguments)` notation is itself likely syntactic sugar for something like `ledger$operation("field", arguments)`, which corresponds to the query `operation("field", arguments)`, with `ledger` vs `local.ledger` distinguishing if this query is a public oracle or private oracle query.

 On the Abcird side, non-Abcird types stored in ADTs would be represented as `Opaque<TypeScriptType>`, which the typescript side would instead see as just